FeitianTech/OpenSK_USB/docs/index.md

 ### 2. Development Environment and configuration
 - Prepare a Development environment.
 You should prepare a Development environment by yourself according to [this section](https://github.com/google/OpenSK/blob/master/docs/install.md#software).
+The scripts provided in this project have been tested under **Linux** and **macOS**.
+We haven't tested them on Windows and other platforms.
 - Clone [Google OpenSK Github repository](https://github.com/google/opensk "OpenSK").
 ```
 $ git clone --recursive https://github.com/google/OpenSK.git